-UN Watch was quoted in multiple media outlets during April 2021 on topics including: U.S. administration should push for UN reform; German foreign minister criticizes sabotage of Iranian nuclear facility; new Amnesty head denounced for Israel conspiracy tweet; Russian dissident Navalny to receive courage award; Iranian professor’s dark past exposed; bigotry at the UN; WHO annual meeting singles out Israel; Israel under attack.
+UN Watch was quoted in multiple media outlets during April and May 2021 on topics including: U.S. administration should push for UN reform; German foreign minister criticizes sabotage of Iranian nuclear facility; new Amnesty head denounced for Israel conspiracy tweet; Russian dissident Navalny to receive courage award; Iranian professor’s dark past exposed; bigotry at the UN; WHO annual meeting singles out Israel; Israel under attack.

 UN Elects Iran to Women’s Rights Commission